 We all want our children to stay healthy.
 Sending children who might be ill to school decreases everyone’s chances for a positive day.
 A sick child belongs at home.
 Sore throats, fever, vomiting, and diarrhea are excellent reasons to keep your child at home.
 Children sent to school with these symptoms will be promptly sent home.
 Please refer to our Covid policy.
-If we send a child home they will need to be home at least 72 hours unless your pediatrician states they are safe to return to school.
-When they return they must be symptom free.
+If we send a child home, they will need to be home at least 24 hours.
+When they return, they must be symptom free.
 Please try to be as considerate as you can.

 KINDERGARTEN PARENTS: Now is the time to start looking into first grade options for your child.
-If you want information regarding the various private schools in the area gives us a call 430-3338.
+If you want information regarding the various private schools in the area, see me.
 Many schools will hold open house sometime in the upcoming months.
-Usually the date and times are published in the newspaper.
+Usually, the date and times are published in the newspaper and the school’s website.
 If you are thinking about private school, attending these open houses will help you decide what is best for your child.
-If you have any questions problems or ideas give me a call.

 REMINDER: If you do not use carpool times– Please be sure to park and walk your child to the front door.